A battery occurs when you cause substantial physical harm or visible

 misdemeanors.
 However, conviction for a second offense against the

 same person requires a minimum jail sentence of ten days.

-A third offense is a
+A third or subsequent offense against the same person is a

 for which you can receive 1-5 years in

 Battery Committed Under The Family Violence Act

 A first offense Family Violence battery is a